-The focus of this document is to provide our Marketplace app vendors with some pointers how to be effectively prepared for responding to cyber security incidents.
+The focus of this document is to provide our Marketplace Partners with some pointers how to be effectively prepared for responding to cyber security incidents.
 It is separate to our security incident management guidelines, which covers the steps you need to actually take when you experience a security incident.

 When it comes to Marketplace apps, we consider any of the following circumstances to be a security incident:

 In order to be effectively prepared for dealing with a security incident, ask yourself the following questions:

 Below are guidelines for how to handle each of these questions.

 In many cases, effectively responding to a security incident will require the involvement of stakeholders outside of your organization, which you need to identify and preferably build relationships with in advance.
 This could include: